Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Experiments

 \subsection{Analysis under uncertainties}

 In the following experiments, we demonstrate that our method is also capable of ensuring null spacing error even when the feedback linearization proposed in Zheng et al.\cite{Zheng2015Stability} is imperfect.
-It happens when the parameters of the vehicle are known with some level of uncertainties, generally because some of them are difficult to measure (like friction or motor efficiency) or because the team presents heterogeneous characteristics.
+It happens when the parameters of the vehicle are known with some level of uncertainty, generally because some of them are difficult to measure (like friction or motor efficiency) or because the team presents heterogeneous characteristics.

-Without loss of generality, for all trials we have incorporated uncertainties into two parameters that present significant variations among ground vehicles, the mass and the power-train time constant.
-For the mass, we have randomly chosen values in the interval $\mass_{i} = \n{1500} \pm \n[kg]{300}$, while for the time constant we used $\inertialdelay_{i} = \n{0.3} \pm \n{0.1}$.
+Without loss of generality, we have incorporated for all trials uncertainties into two parameters that present significant variations among ground vehicles, the mass and the power-train time constant.
+For the mass, we have randomly chosen values in the interval $\mass_{i} = \n{1500} + \n{100}i \pm \n[kg]{300}$, while for the time constant we used $\inertialdelay_{i} = \n{0.3} + \n{0.02}i \pm \n{0.1}$.
 Figures \ref{fig:PF_uncertainties} to \ref{fig:TPFL_uncertainties} presents the controllers' responses for all evaluated techniques and all previously mention topologies.

-At this point, it is interesting to perceive that both, the consensus protocol in Zheng et al. \cite{Zheng2015Stability} and our proposed \ac{DRL} with integral action policy, provide null steady-state error, while the conventional \ac{DRL} algorithm fails.
-In Zheng et al.\cite{Zheng2019Cooperative}, the authors demonstrate that their consensus protocol is also stable for heterogeneous teams of vehicles, as long as their communication topology can be modeled as \acd{DAGs}, which is the formal definition for all topologies in Fig.~\ref{fig:topologies}.
-However, such stability depends mainly on the value of $\inertialdelay_{i}$ and the used controller gains.
-On the other hand, the conventional \ac{DDPG} method was incapable of reducing the steady-state error since its network was trained using the feedback linearization with the nominal values in Table \ref{tab:model_parameters_nominal}.
-Without a strategy to compensate all uncanceled nonlinear terms in Eq.~\ref{eq:nonlinear_system}, the policy can't be generalized to heterogeneous platoons.
+At this point, it is interesting to perceive that both, the consensus protocol in Zheng et al. \cite{Zheng2015Stability} and the \ac{SRL} algorithm fail, while our proposed \ac{RRL} with integral action policy provides a null steady-state error.
+In Zheng et al.\cite{Zheng2019Cooperative}, the authors demonstrate that their consensus protocol is also stable for heterogeneous teams of vehicles, as long as their communication topology can be modeled as \acd{DAGs}, which is the formal definition for all topologies in Fig.~\ref{fig:topologies}, but they can't handle uncertain parameters.
+Also, such stability depends mainly on the value of $\inertialdelay_{i}$ and the used controller gains.
+On the other hand, the \ac{SRL} method was incapable of reducing the steady-state error since its network was trained using the feedback linearization with the nominal values in Table \ref{tab:model_parameters_nominal}.
+Without a strategy to compensate for all uncanceled nonlinear terms in Eq.~\ref{eq:nonlinear_system}, the policy can't be generalized to heterogeneous uncertain platoons.
 Our method, however, rejects the disturbance caused by the uncertainty in the parameters, ensuring null error.